-- Brief Seminar Presentations.
-Students will be responsible for making at least two short presentations during the term. - The first presentation, maximum 5 minutes in length, will be on the substance of your case study paper.
-Please identify your problem/issue, the institution, and why you chose this particular topic (make sure you provide a strong justification for your choices).
-This presentation will occur in class on week 3. - O The second presentation, maximum 5 minutes in length, will provide your final assessment of the approaches that we read and discussed throughout the term by answering the following question: which approach or approaches seem to best explain the role and function of Canadian political institutions and/or the politics of Canada?
-This presentation will occur in class on week 13. - o Presentations will be evaluated on the following criteria: - Presentation style (e.g. clarity and logic of organization and delivery) - Presentation substance (e.g. sufficient details about the problem/issue and institution, and justification of argument or substantive choices).
+• Seminar Presentation: Each student will be responsible for making one short presentation during the term.

+- The presentation, maximum 5 minutes in length, will provide your final assessment of the approaches that we read and discussed throughout the term by answering the following question: which approach or approaches seem to best explain the politics of Canada?
+This presentation will occur in class on week 13. - o Presentations will be evaluated on the following criteria: - Presentation style (e.g. clarity and logic of organization and delivery) - Presentation substance (e.g. sufficient details about the problem/issue and institution, and justification of argument or substantive choices). - PhD STUDENTS ONLY: Each week, PhD students will be asked to deliver one short presentation (5-10 minutes) on one or more readings.
+The presentation should summarize the main arguments, discuss their relevance to course themes, and provide an assessment of those arguments.